Prompting and Evaluating Large Language Models for Proactive Dialogues: Clarification, Target-guided, and Non-collaboration: Evaluation

 \subsubsection{Experimental Setups}

-\paragraph{Datasets} We use the \textbf{CraigslistBargain} dataset \cite{emnlp18-negotiate} for evaluating the capability of strategically handling non-collaboration in LLM-based dialogue systems.
+\paragraph{Datasets.} We use the \textbf{CraigslistBargain} dataset \cite{emnlp18-negotiate} for evaluating the capability of strategically handling non-collaboration in LLM-based dialogue systems.
 The dataset was created under the bargain negotiation setting where the buyer and the seller are negotiating the price of an item on sale.
-Detailed descriptions can be found in Appendix~\ref{app:dataset}.
+Details can be found in Appendix~\ref{app:dataset}.

-\paragraph{Evaluation Metrics} Following the previous study~\cite{iclr21-negotiate-strategy}, we conduct a comprehensive evaluation over three subtasks, including negotiation strategy prediction, dialogue act prediction, and response generation.
+\paragraph{Automatic Evaluation Metrics.} Following the previous study~\cite{iclr21-negotiate-strategy}, we conduct a comprehensive evaluation over three subtasks, including negotiation strategy prediction, dialogue act prediction, and response generation.
 We report the F1 and ROC AUC scores for strategy prediction and dialogue act prediction, where the former one is a multi-label prediction problem.
 For the response generation, we adopt BLEU score and BERTScore~\cite{bertscore} for evaluation.

+\paragraph{Human Evaluation Metrics.} Following~\citet{iclr21-negotiate-strategy}, we also conduct human evaluation on 100 randomly sampled dialogues with both subjective and objective human judgement.
+As for the subjective judgement, annotators are asked to score [0,1,2] on how persuasive, coherent, and natural the generated response is.

+We further pair the generated responses from each prompting scheme, including Standard, Proactive, ProCoT, and Ground-truth (GT), with the corresponding responses from each of the other prompting scheme to compute the overall win rates between each pair.

+As for the objective human judgement, we adopt the sale-to-list ratio (SL\%)~\cite{iclr21-negotiate-strategy,eacl21-persuasion-strategy} as an indicator for explicitly measuring the negotiation inclination in the generated response:

+where the bargain price is the price that the seller would like to sell the item at the current turn.
+The lower the SL\%, the more compromise the seller have made.

+To sum up, the instructions provided for annotators are as follows: \begin{itemize}[leftmargin=*] \item Persuasive: Whether the seller is persuasive in bargaining the price. \item Coherent: Whether the seller's responses are on topic and in line with the conversation history. \item Natural: Whether the seller is human-like. \item Bargain Price: What is the current bargain price from the seller's side. \item Win: Assume you are the seller.
+Which dialogue system you would like to use for bargain the price with the buyer (Win/Tie/Lose). \end{itemize}

-\paragraph{Usage of LLMs \& Prompting Schemes} The adopted LLMs are the same, but the maximum number of new tokens is set to be 256, as there are more information needed to be generated, including negotiation strategies and dialogue acts.
+\paragraph{Usage of LLMs \& Prompting Schemes.} The adopted LLMs are the same, but the maximum number of new tokens is set to be 256, as there are more information needed to be generated, including negotiation strategies and dialogue acts.

-\paragraph{Baselines} We compare several fine-tuned SOTA baselines for negotiation dialogues, including FeHED~\cite{iclr20-non-collab}, HED+RNN/TFM, and \textsc{DialoGraph} \cite{iclr21-negotiate-strategy}.
+\paragraph{Baselines.} We compare several fine-tuned SOTA baselines for negotiation dialogues, including FeHED~\cite{iclr20-non-collab}, HED+RNN/TFM, and \textsc{DialoGraph} \cite{iclr21-negotiate-strategy}.